December 21, 2021

 There are two types of acid reflux surgery: linx surgery and nissen fundoplication, both of which are offered at Coryell Health.
 During linx surgery, the doctor wraps a ring of tiny beads around the lower esophageal sphincter, which keeps the opening closed, stopping reflux.
 During nissen fundoplication, the upper part of the stomach is wrapped around the lower esophageal sphincter, which also keeps the opening closed and prevents reflux.

 Our acid reflux specialist, John Bawduniak, MD, can help determine which surgery is right for you.
 Board certified in general surgery, with significant training in vascular and endovascular surgery, Dr. Bawduniak has a special interest in complex, minimally invasive and laparoscopic surgery, as well as oncologic surgery and vascular surgery.

-Dr. Bawduniak is specially trained in the use of Robotic-Assisted da Vinci®, a minimally invasive general surgery that allows him to use the da Vinci Surgical System to perform a wide range of delicate and complex operations through a few small incisions.
+Operating in our Minimally Invasive Surgery Center, Dr. Bawduniak is specially trained in the use of Robotic-Assisted da Vinci®, which allows him to perform a wide range of delicate and complex operations through a few small incisions.
 Coryell Health’s da Vinci system enables Dr. Bawduniak to operate with enhanced vision, precision, dexterity and control.